bopzz/Huffman/src/README.txt

-Student 1: Minh Nguyen
-Net ID: mnguy32
-Email: mnguy32@u.rochester.edu

-Student 2: Vu Trinh
-Net ID: vtrinh
-Email: vtrinh@u.rochester.edu

-As far as we're concerned, our HuffmanSubmit file works pretty well.
-Our code produced the correct encoded and decoded files based on the example files given.
-We have also commented on the methods we used and classes we built.
+Using the principles of Huffman Encoding and Decoding, my code reduced considerable file size while producing the correct encoded and decoded files based on the example files given.